 For Jews in Israel, there is probably no better time to reflect on one’s place in nature and the health of the environment than during Sukkot, the Festival of Booths or the Jewish harvest festival.
 When I lived in Jerusalem, I could see the small make-shift sukkahs (huts) erected everywhere outside my window – each […]

 The links between religion and environmental concern/activism are no news to Green Prophet.
 We’ve covered them in our Eco Rabbi series, discussion of the environment and the Qu’ran, and in stories about multi-faith perspectives on the environment.
 But it was news to discover an Eco-Activist Beit Midrash (EABM) in Jerusalem’s Yeshivat Simchat Shlomo, which, in […]

-When Israel declared its new national bird, Green Prophet was on the story.
+When Israel declared its new national bird, the hoopoe, Green Prophet was on the story.
 Little did we know that so was American fake newscaster Stephen Colbert, complete with Hebrew pronunciation.
 “Congratulations, Israel.
-Just as America soars like the might eagle, may you emulate the noble long-billed hoopoe by squirting fecal matter at intruders,” says Colbert.
-Colbert […]
+Just as America soars like the might eagle, may you emulate the noble long-billed hoopoe by squirting fecal matter at intruders,” says […]

 Each week Orthodox Jews read one segment of the Five Books of Moses so that they can complete the entire Five Books within the course of a year.
 In last week’s Eco-Rabbi post I discussed free trade and the commandments, this week I write about how to create room for God to live within us. […]